Fuck Pumpkin Spice

 Fuck pumpkin spice.

-Purchasing highly processed pumpkin-spice-flavored things is the equivalent of decorating your entire house with Keep Calm and Carry On merchandise from the dollar store.
+Purchasing highly processed pumpkin-spice-flavoured things is the equivalent of decorating your entire house with Keep Calm and Carry On merchandise.
 It was cute for a year or two.
 (Was it, though?)
-But it’s artificial bullshit that has come to mean absolutely nothing, and that represents what is essentially a void in your personal taste and likely your entire character.
+But it's artificial bullshit that has come to mean absolutely nothing, and that represents what is essentially a void in your personal taste and likely your entire character.

 Secondly, and more importantly, what you're tasting is actually just fake versions of readily available spices: cinnamon, nutmeg, cloves, ginger, and maybe allspice.
 You might want to sit down because this is going to come as a shock, but you can actually go out and buy these spices and put them in anything you want, and you can do it any time of the year.
 Go buck and throw some nutmeg on your chicken nuggets in June if you're really feeling it.

 Have you ever had a chai?
 It's basically a pumpkin spice latte.
 Throw a shot of espresso in there and call yourself a smarter person.
 If you're truly lazy, you can even buy all of these "pumpkin spices" assembled into one mix and sprinkle them on all of your food, your skin, your bed—maybe even a pie made out of actual puréed pumpkin that grew on a vine in some soil like a real plant should.